PHIL 3: Critical Thinking

 You can locate and order textbooks online via the SRJC Bookstore or online elsewhere.
-Older editions can be quite cheap online at Ebay, Amazon, etc. I have had students tell me they found a FREE PDF of Critical Thinking 4th edition at: http://s3.amazonaws.com/engrade-myfiles/4008228113384505/Students_Guide_to_Critical_Thinking.pdf I don't know who posted it or whether it will remain there, but it's worth a try downloading it.
+Used copies can be quite cheap online at Ebay, Amazon, etc.

 This course teaches practical reasoning, argumentation and the analysis of language as useful tools for making reasonable decisions about what to do and believe.

 This is an introductory course in critical thinking and critical reading skills.
 In this course, you will learn how to identify, construct, analyze, and evaluate ARGUMENTS.
 These skills will increase your comprehension of material you read in other courses and material from the media.
 These skills will also make your writing clearer and more persuasive.
 We will cover the different kinds of argument and various methods for evaluating arguments.
 We will also work on critically reading argumentative ("persuasive") essays and writing short argumentative passages.
 You will develop your ability to distinguish good arguments from bad arguments and, your ability to reason and write well.
 We will study fallacies, language, inductive reasoning, deductive reasoning, and arguments involving probability and statistics.
 We will also give special attention to advertising, the news media, political rhetoric, fake news, and science vs. pseudo-science.

 Upon completion of this course, students will be able to: